shaquille-galanto/screaming-architecture-nextjs/README.md

 ### ✏️ Rule #6: Place UI components inside features/ui directory

 Treat every component as a feature, even if that component doesn't do anything besides displaying its UI on the webpage.
-UI components are the components that is shared/reusable across the app like `<Button>`, `<Input>`, `<Container>`, etc. Those components should be placed inside `features/ui` directory.
+UI components are the components that is shared/reusable and have generic purpose like `<Button>`, `<Input>`, `<Container>`, etc. Those components should be placed inside `features/ui` directory.

 ### ✏️ Rule #7: Place utility functions inside features/utils directory